How much do long-distance movers cost?

 - USDOT and operating authority verify on FMCSA SAFER.

-- Deposit (if any) is small and accepted on a credit card.
+- Any deposit is small and accepted on a credit card.

 - The carrier provides the FMCSA Your Rights and Responsibilities booklet at booking.